 Why Do Companies Outsource Software Development to Other Countries?

 Companies have lots of reasons to outsource the development to software companies in Europe.
-Namely, the local cost of development services, lack of talents, high taxes, strict time-frames, etc. We're going to focus on the three most common reasons why companies choose outsourcing over traditional in-house teams.
+Namely, affordable offshore development rates, or lack of local talents, high taxes, strict time-frames, etc. We're going to focus on the three most common reasons why companies choose outsourcing over traditional in-house teams.

 1. High cost